 Install Child-Safe Window Blind Cords

 Window blinds purchased before 2001 pose a serious home safety threat to child safety.
-Every two weeks, a child dies by strangulation from unsafe blind cords.
+Every month, a child dies by strangulation from unsafe blind cords.
 These tragic deaths happen in cribs, play areas, and living rooms.